Did you buy a lotto ticket in Brier? It could be worth $12 million

-If you bought a lottery ticket at Brier Grocery for the July 3 lotto jackpot, you might want to look a bit closer at your ticket numbers.
+If you bought a lottery ticket at Brier Grocery for the July 3 Lotto jackpot, you might want to look a bit closer at your ticket numbers.
 It could be worth $12.2 million.

 A winning Lotto Jackpot ticket for the highest jackpot in a decade was sold at the convenience store, but the prize remains unclaimed, according to Washington’s Lottery.
 The numbers are 05-12-13-27-34-49.